 Dean on Supernaturalsold his soul to a demon in exchange for Sam returning to life and was given only one year until the contract came up and he died.

 The Patient in The Black Parade by My Chemical Romance.
 This is particularly apparent in "Dead!", "Cancer" and "Sleep".

-"I'm still young but I know my days are numbered" is the opening line to the Crash Test Dummies "Won't you come to my funeral"
+"I'm still young but I know my days are numbered" is the opening line to the Crash Test Dummies "At My Funeral"

 The Bee Gees' "I've Gotta Get a Message to You" was about a man on Death Row.